Conformational variability of loops in the SARS-CoV-2 spike protein: Introduction

 This paper focuses on the loop conformations of the S protein.
-Protein loops are the flexible connecting regions between regular secondary structures, and are often involved in the binding functionality of the protein \citep{fiser2000modeling}.
+Protein loops are the flexible connecting regions between regular secondary structures, and are where protein disorder is most likely to occur \citep{linding2003protein}.
+This greater disordered nature of loops may be manifest in a PDB structure via missing atomic coordinates or atoms with high B-factors \citep{shehu2006modeling}.
+Accurate structure prediction for loops is both challenging and necessary, to construct useful models for downstream therapeutic applications \citep{muhammed2019homology}.
+Loops are of particular importance as they are often associated with protein function, such as providing binding recognition sites and facilitating protein--protein interactions \citep{espadaler2006identification}.
 For example, an extended loop of the SARS-CoV-2 S protein RBD interacts directly with loops of ACE2, as evidenced by the PDB structure of the RBD-ACE2 complex \citep{yan2020structural}.
 Dynamic structural changes can occur both in larger regions of a protein (e.g., the SARS-CoV-2 RBD), as well as in individual loops adopting conformational rearrangements to carry out protein function in accordance with their environment \citep{papaleo2016role}.
-Thus, when a protein has been solved many times in the PDB, we may be able to observe distinct conformations among some of its loops in the recorded structures.
+Thus, when a protein has been solved many times in the PDB, we may be able to observe distinct conformations among some of its loops, given their potential for disorder and structural variability.
 In particular for the SARS-CoV-2 S protein, the PDB also documents sequence variants arising from mutations to some of its loop regions \citep[e.g.,][]{zhang2021structural}, and the possible structural impacts of mutations can also be studied more broadly via computational methods \citep{chen2020mutations,sedova2020coronavirus3d,wong2020assessing}.
 Mutations to the S protein are especially of concern as they can lead to more infectious variants of SARS-CoV-2 \citep{LiQ}.

 The task of structure prediction for flexible loops with multiple distinct conformations has been found to be more challenging than for rigid or inflexible ones \citep{marks2018predicting}.
 Most loop prediction methods are designed to identify the most likely conformation, e.g., with the lowest potential energy \citep{soto2008loop,stein2013improvements,liang2014leap,tang2014fast,wong2017fast,marks2017sphinx}.
 Such methods are typically trained on loop sets where a single conformation for each loop is taken from the PDB and assumed to represent the ground truth \citep{fiser2000modeling}, and thus tend to be more successful at accurately predicting inflexible loops with one `correct' solution.
 Accuracy is typically measured by computing the root-mean-squared deviation (RMSD) of the backbone atoms from the predicted loop conformation to the corresponding one in the PDB.
 In order to study loops that can adopt multiple conformations, prediction methods might instead be applied to generate an ensemble of decoys, which often involves a combination of sampling and scoring steps \citep{barozet2021protein}.
 Then, the success of different methods could be assessed on the basis of whether their generated ensembles include decoys that are close to each of the known conformations \citep{marks2018predicting}.
 For the SARS-CoV-2 S protein, this kind of assessment is a good test on the ability of current methods to explore a range of likely conformations, especially if further mutations were to occur in the flexible loop regions.